martygubar/bds-getting-started/lab-prepare/prepare-for-bds.md

 </copy>
 ```
 ## Create a Virtual Cloud Network
 In this section, you will set up the Virtal Cloud Network that will be used by your Big Data Service.
 Note, you may also leverage an existing VCN if you already have one.
-If you have an existing VCN, ensure it is using a Regional subnet and that the appropriate ports are opened.
+If you have an existing VCN, ensure it is using a **Regional Subnet** and that the appropriate ports are opened.

 ### Create a VCN
 * In the OCI Console navigation menu, select **Networking >> Virtual Cloud Networks**